MicrosoftDocs/fabric-docs/docs/data-science/model-training/model-training-overview.md

 ## Popular libraries

-The Synapse Fabric runtime for Apache Spark includes several popular, open-source packages for training machine learning models.
+The [!INCLUDE [product-name] runtime for Apache Spark includes several popular, open-source packages for training machine learning models.
 These libraries provide reusable code that you may want to include in your programs or projects.
 Some of the relevant machine learning libraries that are included by default include:

 - [Scikit-learn](https://scikit-learn.org/stable/index.html) is one of the most popular single-node machine learning libraries for classical ML algorithms.
 Scikit-learn supports most of the supervised and unsupervised learning algorithms and can also be used for data-mining and data-analysis.